 7. The Chairman, the Secretary and the Assistant Secretary of the Faculty and the new members in the elected membership of Standing Committees shall be elected each year at the annual meeting.
 New appointments to Standing Committees shall be made within one week after the annual meeting.
 No member of the Faculty shall serve continuously as Chairman of the Faculty for more than two years; other officers and committee members are eligible for reelection or reappointment.
-Except as otherwise specified, the Chairman of the Faculty shall appoint the Chairman of each Standing Committee from among its elected membership annually within one week after the annual meeting.
+Except as otherwise specified, the Chairman of the Faculty shall appoint the Chairman of each Standing Committee from among its elected membership annually within one week after the annual meeting and at other times if a vacancy occurs.
 All terms of office shall begin on June 15.